Modified Housing/Dining Policy

 The Appeal Process:

-Requests for modified housing and/or dining options will be reviewed by the Housing/Dining/ Parking Modification Committee and a letter will be sent to the student confirming or denying the request.
+Requests for modified housing and/or dining options will be reviewed by the ADA/504/FHA Committee and a letter will be sent to the student confirming or denying the request.
 If the request is denied, students have the option to appeal the decision the following way:

 Appeal the decision with additional medical documentation for reconsideration.
-New documentation should be forwarded to the Accessibility Resources Center office.
-The Housing/Dining/ Parking Modification Committee will review the case and reconsider the decision based on this new information.
+New documentation should be forwarded to the Accessibility Resources Center.
+The ADA/504/FHA Committee will review the case and reconsider the decision based on this new information.

 **Appeals related to modified dining options MUST be received by September 14 for the Fall semester, and by February 14 for the Spring semester in order to be processed by the 5th week of the semester.

 Requests for Use of an Air Conditioner due to Medical Reasons:

 * Students approved for the use of an air conditioner will either be placed in a residence hall with central air conditioning or in a room/suite/apartment where a student's air conditioner may be installed by a University Facilities staff member.
 Room placements will be at the discretion of the Office of Residential Life based on availability.

 Students who request air conditioners for the spring semester (through the Accessibility Resources Center) may access the modified housing request packet online and follow the procedures noted above.
 Applications for modified housing must be submitted by the January 10 deadline in order to ensure approved accommodations can be met.